stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ---

-### FREQ-19 - Reporting (Citizen Job Goals)
+### FREQ-19 - Reporting (Citizen Location)

-City managers SHALL be able to view a report on aggregated data of citizens' selected job goals.
+City managers SHALL be able to view a report on aggregated data of citizens' general location.

 #### System Requirements

 FREQ-19.1
-: The system SHALL retrieve selected job goals of citizens from the existing database.
+: The system SHALL retrieve location data of citizens from the existing database.

 FREQ-19.2
-: The system SHALL aggregate job goals data of citizens.
+: The system SHALL aggregate location data of citizens.

 FREQ-19.3
-: The system SHALL generate reports which include statistics of the aggregated data such as total number of citizens per job goal.
+: The system SHALL generate reports which include statistics of the aggregated data such as total number of citizens in a given location.

 FREQ-19.4
-: The system SHALL generate a bar chart and/or pie chart based on the aggregated job goal data.
+: The system SHALL generate a map chart based on the aggregated location data.

 FREQ-19.5
 : The system SHALL provide city managers with access to these reports through a dedicated dashboard.